top of page

 SECRET LIFE OF 4,5 & 6 YEAR OLDS | Series 2

-A classroom close by was selected for the production gallery and the shoot dates were fixed for the 6 weeks of the summer holidays so that all the children were off school.
+A classroom close by was selected for the production gallery and the shoot dates were fixed for the 6 weeks of the summer holidays so we didn’t have to interrupt the children’s school attendance.

-It took 6 days to rig the school with 10 members of The Complete Camera Company crew and it was a challenging task.
+Our 10-strong rigging crew brought the technical kit into the school.
 The building itself was designed by architect Erno Goldfinger in 1949 and remains Grade II* listed.
-Apart from making very specific choices about where anything was attached or screwed in, it was important that every member of the team was extremely careful when rigging cameras on the walls.
-The cabling, construction and attaching of any equipment had to be dealt with delicately so that nothing was damaged.
+Apart from making very specific choices about where anything was attached or screwed in, it was important that every member of the team was extremely careful when rigging cameras and cabling on the walls.
 There were restrictions that would not have existed in public buildings, and The CCC needed to find solutions that would preserve the integrity of the school, while ensuring the successful capture of content.

 The most important part of filming children in a school is safety, so it was vital that everything was rigged with this in mind.
 The children needed to be able to run around without being aware of any of the equipment, and the crew needed to ensure there was absolutely nothing in their way that could cause them any harm.
-13 cameras were rigged outside, 12 cameras inside and 2 fixed cameras were used.
-As per Series 1, the cameras were rigged at children’s eye level; This was a specific choice made by the production team which made the content even more engaging.
+Cameras were rigged outside and inside, utilising a range of PTZ remote cameras and fixed minicams.
+As per Series 1, the cameras were rigged at children’s eye level; a specific choice made by the production team which made the content even more engaging.

 The final series consisted of 6 x 60 minute programmes, and was a moving, hilarious look at childhood relationships.
 Huge thanks to the fantastic casting team who are undoubtedly at the core of this show’s success, and to the unwavering passion from the production team at RDF.